 How to Stand out as a Communications Major

-Welcome back!
-Our last foray into this topic was so fun, that we decided to make it a series!
-Today, we are going to put the focus on a major that has been growing in popularity as a degree of choice for Public Relations, Human Resources, Marketing Specialists, and more.
+Today, we are going to focus on a major that has been growing in popularity as a degree of choice for Public Relations, Human Resources, Marketing Specialists, and more.
 That’s right, a degree in Communications can open endless doors for the passionate and driven individual.

 In this post, we will cover: